 Hamilton Fairley Award: Presentation and awardees

-The distinguished Hamilton Fairley Award was established in 1998 to commemorate one of the founding fathers of medical oncology in Europe and is presented to candidates who are internationally recognised for lifetime achievements in cancer science and clinical / laboratory research.
+The distinguished Hamilton Fairley Award was established in 1998 to commemorate one of the founding fathers of medical oncology in Europe and is presented to candidates who are internationally recognised for outstanding achievements in cancer science and clinical/translational research.

-The 2013 Hamilton Fairley Award winner is Roger Stupp, Universitätsspital Zurich, Switzerland
+2013 ECC Amsterdam – Roger Stupp, Universitätsspital Zurich, Switzerland

 Prof Stupp is known worldwide for his research on malignant gliomas, head and neck as well as lung cancers.
 He has been the lead investigator for establishing the use of temozolomide chemotherapy in conjunction with radiotherapy in newly diagnosed glioblastoma and determining the predictive value of MGMT gene-promoter methylation.
 His special clinical interests include new drug development and the association of chemotherapy and radiation.
 His work in clinical research has contributed to an important practice change in the neurooncology filed, introducing novel chemotherapeutics after many years.